David-Patow/Drains1268TwinOakLn/README.md

 (3) the under-road conduit at the corner of Smith Rd/Weber Ln is blocked.
 (4) The 8" conduit that is under Weber Ln, behind 1268 Twin Oak Ln, is the only working outflow.

+The blocked driveway conduit at 6951 Smith Rd is preventing water from reaching the (blocked) under-road conduit at the corner of Smith Rd/Weber Ln.

 These blockages are causing regular, notable flooding, and have the potential of causing property damage.

-I'm uncertain whether the blocked driveway conduit at 6951 Smith Rd is actually causing trouble here, but clearing it seems prudent and restores flexibility to the drain system.

 Please, would you take a look at these photos, and let me know how we should move forward?